Our 2-day Visit in Dubai

 - Don’t show the middle finger (apparently this is a big one so it is probably best to avoid any hand gestures that can be interpreted as offensive)

 Even though we found visitors aren’t necessarily reported and imprisoned for breaking some of the things mentioned above, such acts would still be considered disrespectful and can easily put you into a lot of trouble.
-All I can say is that we’ve seen couples (including locals) holding hands, both men and women wearing revealing clothes in public places like streets and malls and people drinking alcohol and smoking in bars or on nights out.
+Obviously our short two day visit in Dubai is not enough to say with certainty what is acceptable and what is not but all I can say is that we’ve seen couples (including locals) holding hands, both men and women wearing revealing clothes in public places like streets and malls and people drinking alcohol and smoking in bars or on nights out.
 We were not too keen to test the boundaries so my advice to travellers would be to keep these couple of things in mind when visiting Dubai.
 Locals respect their traditions and in my opinion so should their guests.
 I am sure you won’t be getting out of your way too much by dressing modestly and acting like a decent human being!

 Despite the above, one thing that stood out were the inequalities between men and women and in particular these situational preferential treatments to either men or women.
 Now, while I respect nations will have their cultural differences, in my mind it still does not make it okay to treat a person in a particular way based on his or her sex.
 I don’t want to go into too much detail, but to me personally, cultural norms are simply widely accepted beliefs.
 What are beliefs?
 Beliefs are nothing more than habits (or views) once again, accepted by a critical mass of people in a specific population.
 And what are habits?
 Habits are repetitive actions of individuals who are part of this specific population.
 In that case, if cultural norms stem from repeated acts of individuals it is not beyond the realms of possibility that these norms can be changed.
 It appears Dubai is where this change is originating from and that the reason for it is that Dubai has an expatriate population of 85% (2016 data).
 As a matter of fact, in 2016, 51% of the population were Indian.
 There is no point in arguing that there are other, more complex factors which play a part here as well which have been overlooked, but I can definitely see expats having contributed to making Dubai a city that we have today.